alexdmoss/plausible-on-kubernetes/README.md

 # plausible-on-kubernetes

-Repo for self-hosting Plausible on a Kubernetes cluster.
+Repo for self-hosting Plausible on a Kubernetes cluster

 ---